zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 In this article, we have learned how to create a custom logger for a ZIO application.
 We also covered how to add SLF4J logging support instead of default ZIO logging.

-The complete working example of this tutorial is available on the `custom-logger` branch of our [ZIO Quickstart: Building RESTful Web Service](https://github.com/zio/zio-quickstart-restful-webservice/tree/custom-logger) quickstart on GitHub.
+All the source code associated with this article is available on the [ZIO Quickstart](http://github.com/zio/zio-quickstarts) project.